 Step 1: The VA Receives Your Application for Veterans Benefits

-After sending your veterans benefits application online or through the mail, you will receive confirmation from the VA that your application has been received.
+After you apply for veterans benefits online or through the mail, you will receive confirmation from the VA that they got your claim.
 If you don’t, you can call your local regional office and request an update by phone.
 If you applied online through the VA’s eBenefits system, you can sign in at any time to check your claim’s status.

 Step 2: The VA Reviews Your Claim

-Once the VA receives your claim, they’ll assign a representative to review it.
+Once you apply for veterans benefits, the VA assigns a representative to review it.
 This representative must determine if you already submitted all evidence needed to support your claim.
 If your VA disability benefits application requires additional material to support your request, your application moves on to step 3.
 If the VA already has everything required to make a determination decision in your case, then your claim moves to step 5.

 Step 3: Gathering of Evidence